Saga-Akhilesh/TravelBookingSystem-Project/README.md

 - **Search Engine**: The project incorporates a search engine feature that allows users to find available flights, buses, and trains based on their preferences and travel requirements.

-- **Payment Gateway Integration**: Integration with Azure's payment gateway services allows for secure and seamless transactions.
-Users can make payments for their bookings directly on the platform.

 - **Real-time Booking Confirmation**: Real-time booking confirmation is another essential feature of the web application.
-Azure's messaging and notification services enable instant communication between the application and users.

-- **Global Accessibility**: Azure's global presence and high availability ensure that the web application can be accessed from anywhere with an internet connection.

-- **Security**: Azure's comprehensive security features, including network security groups, firewalls, and identity and access management, safeguard the application and user data from unauthorized access and potential threats.

 ## Technology Stack